Mapping class groups of Heegaard splittings: Open book decompositions

-There is a family $\{h_t\}$ of maps from the complement of $N$ to itself such that $h_0$ is the identity and $h_t$ sends each leaf $F \times \{x\}$ onto $F \times \{x + t\}$ where $x + t$ is taken modulo 1.
+There is a family $\{h_t\}$ of maps from the complement of $N$ to itself such that $h_0$ is the identity and $h_t$ sends each leaf $S \times \{x\}$ onto $S \times \{x + t\}$ where $x + t$ is taken modulo 1.
 Each $h_t$ extends to an automorphism of $M$ by rotating the solid tori of $N$.

 For each integer $n$, $h_n$ takes the surface $\Sigma$ to itself and each handlebody onto itself.
-The induced automorphism on $\Sigma$ fixes the loops $L \subset \Sigma$ and restricts to $\psi_n$ on the complement of $L$. \end{proof}
+The induced automorphism on $\Sigma$ fixes the loops $L \subset \Sigma$ and restricts to $\psi^n$ on the complement of $L$. \end{proof}

 Note that all Heegaard splittings induced by open book decompositions have distance at most two: If $\Sigma$ is induced by an open book decomposition, with leaf $S$, let $\alpha$ be a properly embedded, essential arc in $S$ and $\beta$ a disjoint, essential, simple closed curve in $S$.
-We can construct $M$ by taking $S \times [0,1]$, gluing the top and bottom surfaces together, then capping off the torus boundary.

 The Heegaard splitting is determined by the handlebodies $S \times [0,\frac{1}{2}]$ and $S \times [\frac{1}{2}, 1]$ in which $\alpha \times [0,\frac{1}{2}]$ and $\alpha \times [\frac{1}{2}, 1]$, respectively, are properly embedded, essential disks.
 Both disks are disjoint from the loop $\beta \times \{\frac{1}{2}\}$, which is essential in the Heegaard surface.
 Thus the splitting has distance at most two.